d4m4s74/Cube-Solver/readme.md

 Rotates a cubie based on the front and left color, or the up color.
 Basically lots of if statements with hardcoded moves, but that's enough here.
 ##### $('#apply').click
 Validates the pattern using api/validator and sends it to apply_pattern().
 Also copies the faces array to the applied array.
+##### $('#algForm').submit
+Takes an algorithm from the alg field, converts it into a moves array and sets running to true so the next frame the algorithm starts being animated.
+##### $('#scramble').click
+Takes an algorithm from the alg field, and runs the finish_move() function for every move so the cube updates without actually showing the animation.
+##### $('#pattern').change
+Takes the selected pattern and puts the algorithm in the alg field.
+##### $('#playpause').click
+Sets running to false, paused to true and switches the play icon with the pause icon in the interface
+##### $('#next'). and $('#prev').click
+Pauses animation and runs either next_move or prev_move
+##### solve_cube()
+Sends both the applied pattern, and all moves done to api/solver, puts the algorithms on screen in the Solutions div, and adds all steps to the steps array and sets running to true so the animation starts.
+##### $('#speed').on('input')
+Changes the movement speed variable based on an input slider on screen
+##### animate()
+Runs every frame and controls the 3d animation.
+It first sets up an animation frame (default 3.js function).
+If there is wait time, it does nothing except lowering the wait time by one.
+If there are x, y or z moves remaining it rotates the moving group mspeed radians.
+If there are no x, y or z moves remaining but there is a current move, it sends the move to finish_move().
+Finally it updates the camera and renders everything.

 ## How to use